awsdocs/amazon-aurora-user-guide/doc_source/Overview.Encryption.md

 You can encrypt your Amazon RDS DB clusters and snapshots at rest by enabling the encryption option for your Amazon RDS DB clusters\.
 Data that is encrypted at rest includes the underlying storage for a DB clusters, its automated backups, Read Replicas, and snapshots\.

 Amazon RDS encrypted DB clusters use the industry standard AES\-256 encryption algorithm to encrypt your data on the server that hosts your Amazon RDS DB clusters\.
 Once your data is encrypted, Amazon RDS handles authentication of access and decryption of your data transparently with a minimal impact on performance\.
 You don't need to modify your database client applications to use encryption\.

+**Note**
+For encrypted and unencrypted DB clusters with cross\-region Read Replicas, data that is in transit between the source and the Read Replicas is encrypted\.

 **Topics**
 + [Overview of Encrypting Amazon RDS Resources](#Overview.Encryption.Overview)